Blockchain-and-FL/Sparrow/CaseStudy/readme.md

 ## Overview

 This repository showcases a case study demonstrating how to translate a Residential Lease Agreement (RLA) into a Smart Contract (SC) using our Sparrow framework.
-The case study includes a detailed description of the RLA, its Specification Language Contract (SLC) representation, and the automatically generated Solidity smart contract, complete with deployment tests.
+The case study includes a detailed description of the RLA, its Smart Legal Contract (SLC) representation, and the automatically generated Solidity SC, complete with deployment tests.

 ## Table of Contents